IDI-Systems/acre2/docs/wiki/frameworks/god-mode.md

 ### Dynamic

 It is also possible to provide target units dynamically, when the player presses his PTT button.
+This is achieved by passing target parameter as code which returns a list of target units that should receive transmission on that group.

+This is an advanced configuration, make sure code is fast, otherwise it can cause delays between pressing the PTT and the beginning of the transmission!

 ```js
 // Transmit to all alive units only